rust-lang/rust/text/0000-impl-specialization.md

 On the other hand, the simplicity of this design has its own drawbacks:

 - You have to lift out trait parameters to enable specialization, as in the `Extend` example above.
-The RFC mentions a few ways of dealing with this limitation -- either by employing inherent item specialization, or by eventually generalizing HRTBs.
+Of course, this lifting can be hidden behind an additional trait, so that the end-user interface remains idiomatic.
+The RFC mentions a few other extensions for dealing with this limitation -- either by employing inherent item specialization, or by eventually generalizing HRTBs.

 - You can't use specialization to handle some of the more "exotic" cases of overlap, as described in the Limitations section above.
 This is a deliberate